GX-4 Cannon “General Taylor Never Surrenders” – “A Little More Grape Capt. Bragg”

 GX – 4

-When you take a moment to admire this historical flask you have to wonder why a proprietor would order flasks from a glass factory with so much embossed information and imagery.
-With no room for paper labels, we suppose you direct a message and tell a story with your glass.
+When you take a moment to admire this flask you have to wonder why a proprietor would place an order with a glass factory with so much embossed information and imagery.
+This American historical flask certainly tells a story.
+The GX-4 pint flask is attributed to the Baltimore Glass Works in Baltimore, Maryland between 1840 and 1860.
+There is a charted GX-6 half-pint flask with a similar design.

 A United States force of 5,000 under the command of General Zachary Taylor invaded Mexico during the Mexican-American War.
 A force of 20,000 under the command of Santa Anna moved to confront Taylor.
 It was written that Santa Anna’s force was poorly trained and not well-armed.
 Santa Anna sent a note to Taylor giving him a chance to surrender.